syncfusion-content/install-docs/Common/Essential-Studio/Essential-Studio-Installer-for-Individual-Platform.md

 WinRT and Windows Phone platform setup can be installed in Windows version 8 and later.
 Universal Windows Platform setup can be installed in Windows 10.

-You are provided with iOS packages as a .zip file.
+We are providing the iOS packages as a .pkg file.
 It is developed in MAC OS.
 It contains Framework library of the controls and samples.

 Essential Studio for ASP.NET MVC has been marked as "Classic" from version 12.1.0.43.